EBendinelli/bndy-site/src/data/projects/BENDY.md

 ---
 title: BENDY
-description: My solo project, and the most active one!
+description: My solo project, and the most active one.
 Blending influences, guitars and synths to create a space where you can share feelings, be vulnerable and enjoy yourself.
 I compose the music, write the lyrics, sing, perform, master and mix everything released under this artist name.
 category: Music
 featured: true
 active: true